-To Foreign marriage licensess or divorce decrees are accepted for acceptance.

-Same sex marriage licenses are not accepted for name changes.

-11 Note that DPS may request proof of a social security number for license renewals and duplicate licenses at any time, even if they already have an SSN on file.
+10 Foreign marriage licenses or divorce decrees are accepted if written in English or accompanied by a certified English translation.
+Same sex marriage licenses are not accepted for name changes.11 Note that DPS may request proof of a social security number for license renewals and duplicate licenses at any time, even if they

-- o Medicare/Medicaid Cards - Certified college/university transcript (designating number as SSN). - Veteran's administration card (with social security number preprinted)
+- Medicare/Medicaid Cards - Certified college/university transcript (designating number as SSN). - o Veteran's administration card (with social security number preprinted)